Macy's Sunny the Snowpal Astronaut Balloon Is Just Adorable in the Thanksgiving Day Parade 2018

 Happy Thanksgiving to all from the Space.com team!

 Email Tariq Malik at tmalik@space.com or follow him @tariqjmalik.
-Follow us @Spacedotcom and Facebook
+Follow us @Spacedotcom and Facebook.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.

-Tariq is the Editor-in-Chief of Space.com and joined the team in 2001, first as an intern and staff writer, and later as an editor.
-He covers human spaceflight, exploration and space science, as well as skywatching and entertainment.
-He became Space.com's Managing Editor in 2009 and Editor-in-Chief in 2019.
+Tariq is the award-winning Editor-in-Chief of Space.com and joined the team in 2001.
+He covers human spaceflight, as well as skywatching and entertainment.
+He became Space.com's Editor-in-Chief in 2019.
 Before joining Space.com, Tariq was a staff reporter for The Los Angeles Times covering education and city beats in La Habra, Fullerton and Huntington Beach.
-In October 2022, Tariq received the Harry Kolcum Award for excellence in space reporting from the National Space Club Florida Committee.
-He is also an Eagle Scout (yes, he has the Space Exploration merit badge) and went to Space Camp four times as a kid and a fifth time as an adult.
-He has journalism degrees from the University of Southern California and New York University.
-You can find Tariq at Space.com and as the co-host to the This Week In Space podcast with space historian Rod Pyle on the TWiT network.
+He's a recipient of the 2022 Harry Kolcum Award for excellence in space reporting and the 2025 Space Pioneer Award from the National Space Society.
+He is an Eagle Scout and Space Camp alum with journalism degrees from the USC and NYU.
+You can find Tariq at Space.com and as the co-host to the This Week In Space podcast on the TWiT network.
 To see his latest project, you can follow Tariq on Twitter @tariqjmalik.